DK Metcalf impresses in 100 with a 10.37 but falls short of Olympic Trials

 Metcalf had been reported to be training for the event in Arizona of late.
 He gave no interviews before the race but hinted at his participation with a tweet earlier in the week that showed him dropping track cleats on a track.
 He was then listed as officially entered in the meet shortly after.

-Metcalf did not run track at Ole Miss but did run on relays and did hurdles and the triple jump at Oxford (Miss.)
+Metcalf did not run track at Ole Miss, but did run on relays and hurdles and the triple jump at Oxford (Miss.)
 High School.
 He was second in the state in both the 110 high hurdles and the triple jump as a senior.

 Metcalf first got the attention of USATF officials when he famously chased down Arizona’s Budda Baker following an interception in a Sunday night game last October.
 The USATF then tweeted that football players were welcome to “test their speed against real speed” at the Olympic Trials.

-Metcalf took them up on it and showed that he could hold his own against “real speed.”
+Metcalf took them up on it and showed Sunday that he could indeed hold his own against “real speed.”

 “Just working out,’’ Metcalf said.
 “I mean, just to test my speed up against world-class athletes like this, just to have the opportunity to come out here against these days was just a blessing.’’